 In 2011, I received a small token from a government-owned IT school as the Most Proficient IT Instructor for topping the proficiency test and evaluation given to all IT instructors in the institute.
 The said school was built in 2008 to give quality education to thousands of poor and disadvantaged high school graduates and learn IT skills through scholarship program awarded by the city government to deserving students.
 I truly appreciate that simple recognition from the school that helped me become a better trainer and mentor.

 For the majority of my software and web development career, I have worked for myself.
 I founded a start-up company, MITXpress Solutions, in 2007 right after I successfully developed and deployed my first .NET-based intranet application for a BPO company and made a small amount of money to start my first ad(venture).
 At first, MITXpress was involved in developing web applications using ASP.NET, C#, and VB.NET for numerous small to medium-sized businesses.
-In 2008, I made a raw decision for entering the retail business and selling of various computer-related products in the province of Occidental Mindoro.
+In 2008, I made a not-so-good decision for entering the retail business and selling of various computer-related products without understanding the market and literally without any sales/marketing plan at all!
 It's one of the unforgettable event in my life as an entrepreneur.
-Two years later since I started the company, I was forced to shutdown the retail business because I couldn't afford to maintain its operation for several reasons.
-But through this experience, I became better and smarter entrepreneur.
+Two years later since I started the company, I decided to shutdown the retail business and focused on working as a freelance .NET developer.
+Through this experience, I became better and smarter entrepreneur.

 My education has been comprised of both classroom experiences through top engineering school, as well as through trainings, seminars and conferences.
 I graduated with Bachelor of Science Degree in Electronics and Communications Engineering (ECE) from Mapua Institute of Technology in Manila City, Philippines in 2002.
 I am a licensed Electronics and Communications Engineer and one of the pioneers of Cisco Networking Academy Program (CNAP) at MIT in year 2000.